DECEMBER 15, 2024

 #6 Accounts

 To simplify, let’s break down how accounts work under the regulations.
 According to PSD2, anticipated to being updates to PSD3, a payment account serves as a tool for making payments on behalf of one or more users of a particular payment service.
-It’s an account of one or more clients they use for handling payment transactions.
+It’s an account of one or more clients they use to handle payment transactions.

 The difference lies in how funds are managed within the accounts:

-- Electronic Money Institutions (EMIs) can hold the account holder’s funds within their institution directly.
+- Electronic Money Institutions (EMIs) can hold the account holder’s funds directly within their institution.
 This means the EMI can safeguard and manage the account holder’s money.

 - With Payment Institutions (PIs), the funds within an account are specifically designated for particular payment transactions.
 These funds usually come from the account holder’s source, such as their bank account.
 This allocation ensures that the funds are exclusively used for the intended payment transactions, allowing for a smooth and dedicated transaction flow.